Team USA Eligibility

 If there are no eligible competitions for in a given year, no new athletes will be onboarded to Team USA in that year.

 Removal from a Delegation Event competition program will result in the athlete being unable to requalify for the same benefits level.
 The USOPC is committed to supporting a smooth and fair transition period for athletes if they become ineligible for benefits.
-In general, athletes who lose eligibility will have a one-month transition for health insurance, six-month transition for psychological services, national medical network, and assistance fund benefits.
 Athletes will receive career, education, financial wellness and athlete marketing benefits for 10-years from their last qualifying event.
+For information about this impact on Athlete Healthcare resources, please click here.

 Performance resources will continue to be allocated through the criteria set forth in the High-Performance Support Funding Schedule with each NGB.
 This allocation process is done in partnership with each NGB and is tailored to meet the needs of each sport, allowing for flexibility and discretion when necessary, with the objective of distributing resources to highest potential Olympic/Paralympic caliber athletes.